Alicorn-Max-S/MnemosyneAI/SPEC.md

 3. **Frequency ≠ importance.** Two-dimensional scoring prevents topic domination.
 4. **Decay scores, never deletes.** All data preserved; relevance is temporal.
 5. **Agent responses are context, not memory.** Read but never stored as user attributes.
-6. **Graceful degradation.** If one search backend or the Dreamer fails, the system continues.
+6. **Graceful degradation.** If one search backend, the Dreamer, or the reflective loop fails, the system continues.
-7. **No LLM calls in the read path.** ColBERT is a local model, not an API call.
+7. **No LLM calls in the standard read path.** ColBERT is a local model, not an API call.
+MemR3 only fires for complex queries (~12%).
 8. **No expertise in static profile.** Prevents model over-anchoring.
 Expertise lives in dynamic notes.
 9. **Batch dedup before Dreamer.** Preserves frequency as an importance signal while preventing the Dreamer from being overwhelmed by repetition.
 10. **Entity extraction is best-effort.** Rule-based, no LLM.
 Failure never blocks note creation.
+11. **Q-values are additive, not multiplicative.** Prevents a single bad Q-value from zeroing out an otherwise relevant memory.
+12. **The reflective loop is best-effort.** LLM failure in the reflect step falls back to standard retrieval, never blocks the response.
+13. **Anti-sycophancy guards compose independently.** Each layer can be disabled without affecting the others.
+14. **Memory corrections trust the user.** A user correction always wins over LLM-derived observations.
+15. **Routing defaults to simple.** Classification errors never trigger the expensive reflective loop.